What are the major federal safety net programs in the U.S.?

-Right now, the program serves up to 900,000 mostly low-income children per year with total federal spending of over $7 billion.
-The program’s effectiveness has been criticized by prominent researchers.
-In new research, Center Research Affiliate Douglas Miller evaluated a recent impact study and found its conclusions premature.
+In 2016 the program served up to 900,000 mostly low-income children per year with total federal spending of over $8.7 billion.
+While the program’s effectiveness has been criticized by prominent researchers, recent studies show the benefits of Head Start, especially for children at the bottom of the skill distribution.

 For more information on Head Start, visit the Office of Head Start online.

 The first Food Stamp program ran from 1939-43, but the program we know today was established with the 1964 Food Stamp Act.
 The program is now known as the Supplemental Nutrition Assistance Program, and served 44.2 million people with $66.5 billion in benefits in 2016.